SpikeAlerts/Website/pages/updates.md

 The base of [version 2.0](https://github.com/SpikeAlerts/SpikeAlerts) runs smooth (up to updating alerts).
 We've also made an informational brochure for distributing at community events, schools, etc.

-Next week we'll start working on updating the website, adding the Points of Interest (POIs formerly "Sign Up Information") & Reports, and developing flask apps (API and webmap).
+Next week we'll start working on updating the website, adding the Places of Interest (POIs formerly "Sign Up Information") & Reports, and developing flask apps (API and webmap).

 ## 1-31-2024